whitneyburton/portfolios/students/bret_doucette/20151002-bret-doucette-m2.markdown

 **Description**

-In this weeklong project, we used Sinatra and Active Record to build a web analytics tool.
+In this week-long project, we used Sinatra and Active Record to build a web analytics tool.

 **Personal Comments**

 The good:

+* Working with someone from Echo.
+I learned a lot from Holzmann.
+* Learning from our mistakes on Sunday to have a productive Monday.

 The bad:

+* Rabbit Holes - We went down too many.

 The ugly:

+* Rabbit Holes

 **Evaluation Comments**